Bora Bora in brief

-After few days of relaxation, it was time to take a rough ride on a 4×4 jeep tour.
-Having not done any jeep ride tour before, the experience of jeep trekking was intriguing and couldn’t wait to experience it.
+After few days of relaxation, it was time to take a Jeep tour that has taken through the interior of the island.
+Having not done any jeep ride tour before, the experience of jeep-trekking was intriguing and couldn’t wait to experience it.
 I thought to myself, this was going to be a fun way to see the island.
-I signed up for this tour at the resort that was not located on the main island.
-Our local guide who has never moved out of the island and spent most of his entire life on the island.
-He was very informative, funny and had a great sense of humour.
+I signed up for this tour at the resort that was located on the main island.
+Our local guide who has never moved out of the island was very informative, funny and had a great sense of humour.
 He was very knowledgeable about not only Bora Bora but also the surrounding islands and the history of the colonisation.
 He was very passionate about sharing his ideas, knowledge and caring about the island.

-As we headed along the waterfront on the jeep, with lush and unpopulated coastlines with crystal clear waves bumping against the sands on the shore, we then turned inwards up the steep, rugged, rough, bumpy and only one haha concrete path.
+The tour began with a great introduction to the island with a ride along the waterfront, with lush and unpopulated coastlines with crystal clear waves bumping against the sands on the shore made you think you were on a different planet.
+From the coastline, it takes you inwards up the steep, rugged, rough and bumpy hillside.
 The views leading up to the hilltop were spellbinding.
-With views of lush green shorelines and crystal clear brilliant blue sea as far as the eye could see, it was just amazing and mesmerising.
-The white sandy beaches and luxurious resorts that are perched over waters on stilts can be seen in all directions from the hill-top creates a sense of dream island.
-The views were absolutely breathtaking and this is what I came to see and expect on this jeep trekking on the island.
+With views of lush green shorelines and crystal clear blue seas as far as your eyes could see, can only be describe in one word – Paradise.
+It was incredibly amazing and mesmerising.
+The white sandy beaches and luxurious resorts that are perched over waters on stilts can be seen in all directions from the hill-top definitely created a sense of dream island.
+Having time to absorb the views were absolutely breathtaking and my doubtful expectation on this tour was just beyond.
 What a great way to see the island and it was so much fun.
 I felt like I saw the entirety of Bora Bora.
-Yes, we had plenty of stops for pictures and it was definitely worth the time and money.
+We had plenty of stops for pictures, my camera never stopped clicking and was definitely worth the time and value for money.

 Where to stay?